jliddell3/Automated-ELK-Stack-Deployment/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the __73.39.194.187 (my ip)_____ machine can accept connections from the Internet.
+Only the 73.39.194.187 (my ip) machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_ 73.39.194.187
+73.39.194.187

-Machines within the network can only be accessed by __Jump box - ip 40.88.12.160 ___.
+Machines within the network can only be accessed by Jump box - ip 40.88.12.160.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

 A summary of the access policies in place can be found in the table below.